keel/ajaxhook/README.md

 * Zero dependency;
 * Simple and small, source code only 70+ lines, mini file only 1K(not gzip);
 * Friendly hook api, just like the orginal functions;
-* No ES5/ES6 needed, so it has wide compatibility;
+* No ES5/ES6 needed, so it has wide compatibility.
+It's not use ES5 getter and setter, only use original API;
 * Can be used with any js lib(jquery, react, vue...),or any minigame enviroment(Wechat minigame/miniprogram,Facebook Instant Games...);
 * Only for js client environment, which 'XMLHttpRequest' is available, not for node.js;
 * Author: [Keel](https://github.com/keel) ;

+I don't like [ajax-hook](https://github.com/wendux/Ajax-hook)'s API, a little complex, and it's use ES5 getter and setter, so I made this project(by different way), more HOOK style.

 ## Install
 ```